grpc/grpc-java/SECURITY.md

 If you don't have `grpc-okhttp`, you should add it as a dependency.

 If you have both `io.grpc:grpc-netty` and `io.grpc:grpc-okhttp`, you may also have issues.
-Remove `grpc-netty` if are on Android.
+Remove `grpc-netty` if you are on Android.

 If you have `okhttp` version below 2.5.0, or, if you have okhttp 3.x, then it may not work with gRPC.

 Below are known to work version combinations: